sedthh/lara-hungarian-nlp/README.md

-# lara-hungarian-nlp
-**Lara** is a Python3 NLP Class for ChatBots written in Hungarian language.
-The Class is capable of matching inflected forms of keywords in text messages written in hungarian.
+**LARA** is a lightweight Python3 NLP library for ChatBots written in Hungarian language.
+The parser Class is capable of matching inflected forms of keywords in text messages written in hungarian.
+Lara also comes with a collection of common NLP functions for text processing.

 # Table of contents